ONSdigital/pattern-library/.styleguide/getting-started.md

 The information contained within these annotations is combined with templates and markdown documents in `./.styleguide` to create the site that you are currently reading.

-The documentation is hosted using [GitHub pages](https://pages.github.com/) and so the contents of the generated documentation directory needs to push to the appropriate branch.
+The documentation is hosted using [GitHub pages](https://pages.github.com/) and so the contents of the generated documentation directory (i.e. `./docs`) needs to be pushed to the `gh-pages`.

+The easiest way of doing this is to use the Git `subtree` command.

+ git subtree push --prefix docs/ origin gh-pages

 ## Known Issues

 Some of the components produced for this pattern library were created as part of [research spikes](http://scaledagileframework.com/spikes/).
 In addition, the work in general has been produced to the [GDS Alpha standard](https://www.gov.uk/service-manual/phases/alpha.html).

 As such there are a number of known issues and bugs.
-These have been captured during development, and any that were determined by the product owner as not needing resolution for the Alpha release, have been added to the Github projects issue tracker.
+These have been captured during development, and any that were determined by the product owner as not needing resolution for the Alpha release, have been added to the Github project's [issue tracker](https://github.com/ONSdigital/pattern-library/issues).